chiedo/presentations/docs/a-primer-on-web3.md

 ##  **El Salvador uses the US Dollar 🏖️**

-- El Salvador used the US Dollar as legal tender.
+- El Salvador uses the US Dollar as legal tender.
 - Which is great and stable in the short-term.
 - But long-term it kind of sucks if the US prints a bunch of money to help the US population.
 - Yeah, everyone who holds the US Dollar loses purchasing power.
 But at least US citizens (ideally) benefit from it.
 El Salvador kind of just takes the L.
-- And the US Dollar loses value over time.
+- Additionally the US Dollar loses value over time.
 - It's a lose or lose situation.
 El Salvador is stuck...

 ---

 ##  **Or El Salvador uses Bitcoin 🏖️**

-- El Salvador made Bitcoin legal tender (true story).
+- They made Bitcoin legal tender (true story).
 - Kind of sucks that Bitcoin is volitile right now in the short-term
 - But long-term its trending up.
 And has outperformed every major asset class in the last decade.
 - You can't print more Bitcoin once the cap is reached.
-Transaprent.
+Transparent.
 And adoption is skyrocketing.
-Simle supply and demand.
+Simple supply and demand.
+The value of Bitcoin goes up.
 - It's a lose or win big situation and El Salvador's GDP increased by double digits since making this change

 ---